The 5 Best Virtual Team Building Activities for Remote Teams (2026)

 Why it works:

-- You can learn real skills, like how to cook rice properly
+• You can learn real skills, like how to properly cut an onion

-- It feels like a night out, but you're the one that made it!
+• It feels like a night out at a restaurant, but you're the one who made it!

 These events are great for celebrating wins, breaking up the routine, and learning something new.

-1. Codenames: The OG Word Game for Brainy Teams
+1. Play Codenames: The OG Word Game for Brainy Teams

 The game Codenames is like if charades, a crossword puzzle, and a spy thriller merged.
 It’s the ultimate test of how well your team can think sideways.

 The virtual version, Codenames Online, is easy to set up, free to play, and excellent for both small scrappy teams and giant departments.
-Split into smaller squads, take turns decoding one-word clues, and try not to accidentally guess the assassin.
+Split into smaller squads, take turns decoding one-word clues, and try to avoid picking the assassin card.
 (It’ll happen.
 It’s okay.
 It builds character.)

 Why it works: